 History of the Northside

-The Greater Northside, immediately north of downtown, consists of wood frame homes surrounding commercial properties along North Main and Fulton.
-Moody Park is an important gathering place in the center of the community, as is the Davis High School / Marshall Middle School / Carnegie Library complex in the southern part of the community.
+The Greater Northside, immediately north of downtown, consists of wood frame homes, bungalows, and now two- to three-story townhomes, which surround commercial properties along North Main and Fulton.
+Moody Park is an important gathering place in the center of the community, as is Northside High School / Marshall Middle School / Carnegie Library complex in the southern part of the community.
 With the new MetroRail line having been completed, traveling downtown from Near Northside is a quick ride to get to work, a concert or a dinner out.

 Development of the Greater Northside neighborhood began in the 1880s-1890s with the expansion of the nearby Hardy Rail Yards.
 With the decrease of rail traffic and increase in suburban development in Houston, the neighborhood began to decline after World War II.
 A few residents live in the neighborhood that was altered in 1954 by the construction of the Elysian Viaduct.